 Oil Free Wholemeal Bread (Using A Bread Machine)

-This loaf is made with 100% wholewheat flour (plus a little wheat gluten).
+This loaf is made with 100% wholewheat flour (plus a little wheat gluten and some seeds).
 It contains only a small amount of salt (and it will still taste good if you’d prefer to leave the salt out altogether), and it contains no added sugar or milk powder.
 Despite its short ingredients list it’s a really fluffy and tasty loaf that lasts well if wrapped up and stored in a cool dry place.

 The flour needs to be Waitrose Canadian Wholemeal bread flour: other very strong bread flours will not produce such a fluffy loaf (I promise Waitrose are not paying me!).
 If you really really can’t get hold of any then you may want to increase the vital wheat gluten to make the bread lighter.
 If you like heavier bread then don’t worry about it!